5GSEC/5G-Spector/README.md

 ### Data plane
 **Data Plane** involves the user equipment (UE) and Radio Access Network (RAN), and the core network (LTE EPC / 5GC).
 As shown in the figure, the RAN data plane can be further broken down into different components:

 - **Radio Unit (RU)** is the typical radio hardware deployed in the front-haul network to handle layer-1 (L1) physical radio signals from surrounding user equipment.
-In this artifact, it is replaced by the OpenAirInterface (OAI) **RF emulator** so that no hardware is required.
-Alternatively, OAI can also run on commodity software-defined radios (SDRs) over RF such as a [USRP B210](https://www.ettus.com/all-products/ub210-kit/).
+It is replaced by either a commodity SDR (e.g., [USRP B210](https://www.ettus.com/all-products/ub210-kit/)) or the OpenAirInterface (OAI) **RF emulator** (no actual SDR hardware required).
 - **Distributed Unit (DU)** and **Central Unit (CU)** are logical components that can be hosted at the edge to handle L2 and L3 functions of the cellular protocol.
 We use the state-of-the-art open-sourced implementation, [OpenAirInterface](https://gitlab.eurecom.fr/oai/openairinterface5g/), as the CU and DU.
 We further augment the CU and DU with SecSM Agent support that allows them to communicate with the control plane and MobieXpert xApp to report security telemetry, i.e., MobiFlow, to drive security analysis on the control plane.
 - **User Equipment (UE)** broadly refers to a cellular mobile device subscribed to the operational network.
 We also use OAI as the UE implementation which supports L1 emulation capability (i.e., no actual hardware required).
 Alternatively, OAI UE can also run on an SDR over RF.
-You can also use 5G compatible COTS smartphones as the UE.
+You can also use LTE / 5G compatible COTS smartphones as the UE.
 - **Core Network** is not shown in the image, and it handles network registration for the UEs.
-In this demonstration, we use ONF's Open Mobile Evolved Core (OMEC).
-5G-Spector is also compatible with 5G SA networks with core implementation such as the [OAI 5GC](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/).
+In this demonstration, we use either the [OAI 5GC](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/) or the ONF's Open Mobile Evolved Core (OMEC) for LTE.

 ### Control Plane